mathieuancelin/elem-simple/readme.md

 * `props.children` : the children of the tag
   * `const list = <List><li>Hello</li></List>`
-* `props.redraw` : if you pass a function reference to `Elem.render` then any call to `redraw` from any component inside the tree will trigger a new `Elem.render` of the same function
+* `props.redraw` : if you pass a function reference to `Elem.render` then any call to `redraw` from any function element inside the tree will trigger a new `Elem.render` of the same function
 * `props.myself`
   * `getNode()` : get the root node returned by the current function
   * `redraw(props)` : redraw the root node returned by the current function with the same element and different props